Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, that's what a miracle is.

-A miracle is rare like a, like a unicorn.
+A miracle is rare like a unicorn.

-No, not for Jesus though.
+Well, not for Jesus, though.

-And of course, he was facing the challenges in that if he proclaimed himself Messiah, he would face the death penalty from Judaism, right?
+I mean, I would imagine if there were a lot of miracles, and of course, he was facing the challenges in that if he proclaimed himself Messiah, he would face the death penalty from Judaism, right?

-If I remember rightly.
+if I remember rightly.

-So, yeah, I just What I will agree with you, what I will agree with you on is that what my friend Applesauce said earlier is that, I mean, faith is very comforting to have and there is an aspect of rationality to it, golden ratio.
+What I will agree with you on is that what my friend Applesauce said earlier is that, I mean, faith is very comforting to have.

-I can see the world and we believe that God made the world so and so forth or order and design.
+And we believe that God made the world, so on and so forth, or order and design.

-But what I will agree with you on, and you're totally correct about this, is that we can have all that.
+But what I will agree with you on, and you're totally correct about this, is that we can have all of that.

-We have all that stuff in front of us, biblical theology, so on, so forth, Summa Theologica, golden ratio, but at the end of the day, we will never really know until we die.
+We have all that stuff in front of us, biblical theology, so on and so forth, Summa Theologica, golden ratio.

-And so that's what some people did know.
+But some people did know.

 Some people were granted that knowledge.

-walking around he is uh performing miracles he is sending his son uh who performs a massive complex series of miracles in just a few years at least that are recorded and so god does not have a principle of non-interference.
+He is sending his son who performs a massive complex series of miracles in just a few years, at least that are recorded.

 Then why does he not do it?